 What are the downsides of retiring in Portugal?

-There are a few potential downsides you may want to consider when weighing up the retiring in Portugal pros and cons.
+There are a few potential downsides you may want to consider when weighing up the pros and cons of retiring in Portugal.
 For example, Portugal has a universal healthcare system, but wait times for non-emergency care, especially in rural areas, can be longer than in other Western countries.
 Consider this if you have specific medical needs.

 Can I collect Social Security if I retire in Portugal as a citizen?

-Yes, thanks to the Totalization Agreement, you can continue receiving your US Social Security benefits, with some paperwork and planning.
+Yes.
+Thanks to the Totalization Agreement, you can continue receiving your US Social Security benefit with some paperwork and planning.
 File an SSA Form SSA-7403 before your move, keep paying US taxes on your benefits, and be aware of potential Portuguese taxes depending on the amount and your residency status.
 Consulting experts familiar with both countries' regulations can ensure a smooth transition.

 Where do most Americans retire in Portugal?